ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Date added

+!!! info ""
-> The date when the Plex item was added to the server.
+    The date when the Plex item was added to the server.

 - Key: Plex.addDate
 - Availability: movies, shows, seasons, episodes